-By investigating the peripheral and central gustatory changes in this patient group and investigating the corresponding changes in a population who have undergone extensive taste training, we aim to investigate the peripheral and central plasticity potential of the sense of taste.
+By investigating the peripheral and central gustatory changes in individuals with normal taste and smell function as well as patients and individuals who have undergone extensive taste training, we aim to investigate the peripheral and central plasticity potential of the sense of taste.

 · The effect of coffee on gustatory and olfactory sensitivity